HRSA's Ryan White HIV/AIDS Program and Women and Girls HIV/AIDS Awareness Day

 HIV Health Outcomes among Women

-Data on health outcomes of RWHAP clients are from the HRSA RWHAP Annual Client-Level Data Report (RSR), which issues an annual report on RWHAP client characteristics and health outcomes.
+Data on health outcomes of RWHAP clients come from the HRSA RWHAP Annual Client-Level Data Report (RSR), which issues an annual report on RWHAP client characteristics and health outcomes.
 The RSR also provides insights into HIV health outcomes by gender and other client characteristics.

 - Although the rate of viral suppression among transgender women (transgender male-to-female clients) increased to 81.1% in 2018, it remained the lowest rate of viral suppression across gender subpopulations.